Paraphraser/PiBuilder/README.md

 $ ./etc_ssh_backup.sh
 ```

-Suppose you gave the RPi the name "fred" then the result of running that script will be:
+Suppose you gave the Raspberry Pi the name "fred" then the result of running that script will be:

 ```
 ~/fred.etc-ssh-backup.tar.gz